ablyssx74/rakarrack-haiku/readme.md

 To test run  ./haiku_configure

+Note:
-Note: Media server needs to be restarted after rakarrack is shutdown for the MediaKit to reconnect to rakarrack
+Media Server should be set to 48kHz as that is hard coded in Media server needs to be restarted after rakarrack is shutdown for the MediaKit to reconnect to rakarrack